gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

-Now the home page should contain links to customer case study pages, click around you'll notice that the template you defined in `src/template/customer_case_study.js` was use by gatsby to create each case study page.
+Now the home page should contain links to customer case study pages, click around you'll notice that the template you defined in `src/template/customer_case_study.js` was use by Gatsby to create each case study page.

 ## Setup content fields